knative/docs/docs/install/Knative-with-any-k8s.md

 {{< /tab >}}

 {{% tab name="Gloo" %}}
-_For a detailed guide on Gloo integration, see [here](https://docs.solo.io/gloo/latest/installation/knative/)_
+_For a detailed guide on Gloo integration, see [Installing Gloo for Knative](https://docs.solo.io/gloo/latest/installation/knative/) in the Gloo documentation._

-The following commands install Gloo and enables its Knative integration:
+The following commands install Gloo and enable its Knative integration.

 1. Make sure `glooctl` is installed (version 1.3.x and higher recommended):